 The default values for these settings in nova.conf are:

-With this configuration, all filters in nova.scheduler.filters would be available, and by default the RamFilter, ComputeFilter, AvailabilityZoneFilter, ComputeCapabilitiesFilter, and ImagePropertiesFilter would be used.
+With this configuration, all filters in nova.scheduler.filters would be available, and by default the RamFilter, ComputeFilter, AvailabilityZoneFilter, ComputeCapabilitiesFilter, ImagePropertiesFilter, ServerGroupAntiAffinityFilter, and ServerGroupAffinityFilter would be used.

-If you want to create your own filter you just need to inherit from BaseHostFilter and implement one method: host_passes.
-This method should return True if host passes the filter.
-It takes host_state (describes host) and filter_properties dictionary as the parameters.
+To create your own filter you must inherit from BaseHostFilter and implement one method: host_passes.
+This method should return True if a host passes the filter.
+It takes host_state (describing the host) and filter_properties dictionary as the parameters.

 As an example, nova.conf could contain the following scheduler-related settings: